Skip to content

 You need at least 100 Mbps download speed and 10 Mbps upload speed to work from home.

-Tasks such as video conferences, file sharing and access to cloud services are bandwidth-intensive and require such speeds to run.
-If you have many users at home with multiple devices connected simultaneously, you may consider higher speeds to provide an efficient work-from-home experience.
+Tasks such as web conferencing, file sharing and access to cloud services are bandwidth-intensive and require fast speeds to run.
+If you have many users at home doing remote work, you may consider higher speeds to provide an efficient work-from-home experience.

 What is a good internet speed for an apartment?